-The fortnightly (and where applicable, term-in-advance) payments of Living Allowance will also incorporate the recipient's entitlement, if any, to Rent Assistance and Pharmaceutical Allowance.
+Payments of Living Allowance will also incorporate the recipient's entitlement, if any, to Rent Assistance and Pharmaceutical Allowance.
 The income test/s are applied to the combined total of these allowances.
-Where a recipient is also entitled to Remote Area Allowance or Youth Disability Supplement, this also forms part of the fortnightly (and where applicable, term-in-advance) payments.
+Where a recipient is also entitled to Remote Area Allowance or Youth Disability Supplement, this also forms part of the payment.
 The rate of allowance is a daily rate.
-That rate is worked out by dividing the fortnightly rate calculated according to this Rate Calculator by 14.
+That rate is worked out by dividing the individual's maximum fortnightly rate, as calculated according to the Rate Calculator in 57.1.2.1 by 14.